 The Offered Bonds are being purchased by the underwriter or underwriters listed on the front cover of this Official Statement as delivered in its final form (the "Underwriters").

-The Underwriters has or have agreed, pursuant to certain terms and conditions with respect to the Offered Bonds, to purchase at the prices set forth on the front cover hereof all of the Offered Bonds if any are purchased.
-In connection with said purchase and underwriting, the Underwriter for the Offered Bonds is to receive a fee of \$500,000.
+The Underwriters have agreed, pursuant to certain terms and conditions with respect to the Offered Bonds, to purchase at the prices set forth on the front cover hereof all of the Offered Bonds if any are purchased.
+In connection with said purchase and underwriting, the Underwriters are to receive a fee of \$467,193.25